rotexsoft/versatile-collections/README.md

 Use or extend the `GenericCollection` class to create collections that can contain items of differing types.

-Extend the `StrictlyTypedCollection` class or any of its sub-classes to create collections that will only contain items of the same type (e.g. instances of the same class, ints, floats, etc).
+Extend the `StrictlyTypedCollection` class or directly use any of its sub-classes to create collections that will only contain items of the same type (e.g. objects, ints, floats, strings, callables, resources etc).

 To create a custom strictly typed collection of objects belonging to a specific class, follow the pattern below (we are creating a collection of PDO objects below):